dkarter/retrovertigo/content/blog/customize-vims-gx-mapping/index.md

 ## Bonus: VimPlug
-If you're using VimPlug as your Vim plugin manager you can also get the <kbd>g</kbd><kbd>x</kbd> mapping to work inside Plug windows (like the one that opens when you update your plugins with `:PlugUpdate`).
+If you're using VimPlug as your Vim plugin manager, you can also get the <kbd>g</kbd><kbd>x</kbd> mapping to work inside Plug windows (like the one that opens when you update your plugins with `:PlugUpdate`).
 This code was originally posted in VimPlug's wiki (and was my inspiration for customizing gx for other scenarios), but I modified it so it also works inside my plugin definition file (`~/.vimrc.bundles`):

 ```vim
 " For VimPlug